 Rug Sizing Guide: 3 Easy Steps to Perfect Placement

 - Decide on rug placement.
 Do you want it up against a wall or in the middle of the room?

 - Measure the area that you want the rug to cover.

-- Once you have measured it, it is simply a matter of matching your measurement with the right rug size for your dining room, office, or anywhere.
+- Once you have measured it, it is simply a matter of matching your measurements with the right rug size for your dining room, office, or anywhere.

 - In a hallway, stretch the length to fill the space.
 Be sure you leave even space on both ends and if there is furniture in the hallway, keep it off the rug.

-- Think about your rug with regard for the color of your furniture.
+- Think about your rug with regard to the color of your furniture.
 If your bed has a bold pattern, go with a solid color or neutral for your rug or vice versa.